 - Members of the community are encouraged to help the Portland Fire Department by keeping their neighborhood fire hydrants clear of snow and ice.
 Citizens are also encouraged to help Public Works by clearing catch basins and storm drains in front of their homes to help prevent water ponding on their streets and in their driveway openings.

 - Parking “off street” or in a nearby parking lot or garage during winter storms greatly helps us clear the snow from our roadways.
 Please do not push or blow snow onto city streets and sidewalks from driveways and lots.
 You can help us by clearing snow from nearby catch basins and fire hydrants when possible.
 This greatly helps if snow turns to rain or wet weather follows.

-Use Notify Me, our email and text message notification service to receive parking ban and other alert information sent directly to you.
+Use Stay Connected, our email and text message notification service to receive parking ban and other alert information sent directly to you.